PingOne

 Steps

-1. In PingOne, click Overview.
+1. In the PingOne admin console, click Overview.

-2. Under Services, locate the PingDirectory tile.
+2. In the Services section, locate the PingDirectory tile.

 3. Click PingDirectory.